Town Hall Meetings

 To discuss the historic legislation that passed recently with near unanimous support in both the Maryland Senate and House of Delegates, the immediate next steps, and the work ahead for advocates, activists, and supporters of Maryland HBCUs.

-Details will be announced in the next few days
+Details will be announced in the coming days

 Radio Talk Show Host